translate/pootle/docs/developers/releasing.rst

 quality checks.
 An increased build number will force a toolkit user, like Pootle, to regenerate the stats and checks.

+..
+FIXME I don't think the above about build number is correct for Pootle

 For ``conf.py`` change ``version`` and ``release``

 .. note:: FIXME -- We might want to automate the version and release info so